 3. The Exhibit: The Community Mainstay of Balham

 This is the entertainment hub of Balham. if you are looking for a place to party or just have a good time, The Exhibit is the way to go.
 It’s a restaurant, a bar, a comedy club, and an art studio all at once.
 This is a place with a lot of personality, and you’re going to feel that as soon as you walk through the doors.

 Every Tuesday night is quiz night, and every Wednesday night is a comedy night with Suzie Pierce and guests.
 Not a comedy fan?
-No worries, they also have a life drawing class every Wednesday, while every Friday, the resident DJs Jim and Josh bang out the tunes until 2 am.
+No worries, they also have a life drawing class every Wednesday, while every Friday, the resident DJs bang out the tunes until 2 am.
 On some Sundays, there is even a brunch where you learn life drawing – talk about unique.

 The Exhibit also offers bottomless brunches for £29.50, and a cocktail masterclass with the head bartender where you can learn to mix, shake, and stir your drinks.
 This is a place where you can never get bored.

 For food, the menu is very American diner style.
 The most popular items on the brunch/lunch menu are the eggs benedict and the buttermilk chicken burger.
 But let’s be honest, you don’t go to The Exhibit for just the food; you go there for the experience.
 There is also a very good plant-based burger on the menu for our vegan and vegetarian friends.

 For the dinner menu, the spicy jackfruit tacos are quite unconventional but magnificent.
 And before we forget, you can turn your dinner bottomless as well for an additional £22.
 There is ample seating inside each of the three floors, and there’s even outside seating on the patio.